 My wife and I would like to put in an offer on a particular home, but its list price is higher than its online Zestimate.
 What's more, our real estate agent says other bids are likely to come in on the place, and so we should offer even more than list.
 What's going on?
 I'm worried our real estate agent is scamming us, to increase her commission.

 You've raised two issues here: one regarding the value of online estimate (or "Zestimates," when found on Zillow), and one regarding whether your agent has a conflict of interest in suggesting an offer amount.

 Online estimates of home value should always be taken with a grain—or maybe a pound—of salt.
 They are computer generated, based on objectively determined (but sometimes inaccurate) factors gleaned from public records, such as number of rooms and square footage.

 The computer can't know whether the house overlooks a botanical garden or a garbage dump, smells like the nearby pine woods or like the last owner's cats were incontinent, or is streaming with sunlight or in the shadow of a nearby high-rise.
 The very reason you and your wife fell in love with this house could be overlooked in its online estimate.

 Are such estimates entirely irrelevant?
-No, in that other buyers may be viewing them and asking the same questions.
-But if you’re in a multiple-bidding situation, then counting on all the other buyer lowballing their offers is not likely to get you the house.
+No, in that other buyers might be viewing them and asking the same questions.
+But if you're in a multiple-bidding situation, then counting on all the other buyer lowballing their offers is not likely to get you the house.